 CAP is back!

 Candidate Advancement Program (CAP)

-CAP Candidate attendees must receive a PHS PASSING score to attend the CAP program.
+CAP Candidate attendees must receive a MCT PASSING score to attend the CAP program.

 Mondays & Wednesdays 6:00 pm to 9:00 pm

 5651 W. Manchester Ave., Los Angeles, CA 90045